timothymeyers/NoOpsAccelerator/docs/training/terraform/Demonstration 1 - Incrementally Deploy Enclave.md

     - parAssignableScopeManagementGroupId: **ANOA** (if you are not using the default, change to the name of your intermediate management group)

-1. Issue the command updating the **--management-group-id** paramter to your intermediate management group name or **ANOA** as the default
+1. Issue the command updating the **--management-group-id** parameter to your intermediate management group name or **ANOA** as the default

     **Azure CLI**
     ``` PowerShell